GieltjE/BitBetter/README.md

 Please see the FAQ below for details on why this software was created.

-Be aware that this branch is only for the lite (formerly unified) version of bitwarden.
+Be aware that this branch is **only** for the lite (formerly unified) version of bitwarden.
+It has been rewritten and works in different ways than the master branch.

 _Beware!
 BitBetter is a solution that generates a personal certificate and uses that to generate custom licences.
 This requires (automated) modifying of libraries.
 Use at your own risk!_